BinaryMoon/ninja-sparks/collections/_posts/2026/2026-06-01-issue-36-pokemon-audiomass-aha.md

 ## Currently...

 I've been reading some graphic novels recently.
 Last week I read books 2 and 3 of the [Wynd series](https://bookshop.org/p/books/wynd-book-one-the-flight-of-the-prince-james-tynion-iv/12221eebb753a705) by James Tynion IV and Michael Dialynas, which are really good.
-I know there's a 4th book and I assume there will be a few more.
-I love how these books are like a cartoon, and how so much can happen so quickly.
+I know there's a fourth book and I assume there will be a few more.

+I love how these books feel almost like a cartoon, and how much can happen so quickly.
 Modern comics are so much better than the types I read as a child.

-I am now reading [Nimona](https://bookshop.org/p/books/nimona-a-netflix-film-a-graphic-novel-nd-stevenson/83bd0cbaf0b29088) by ND Stevenson, which is also really good.
-I've seen the Netflix movie, which is beautiful (and [nearly wasn't made](https://www.cinemablend.com/streaming-news/story-behind-nimona-canceled-becoming-oscar-nominee)), so I knew what to expect, but the book is also really good and quite different from the movie.
-I believe the book started life as a webcomic and the initial chapters at least have a more raw style than the later chapters.
+I'm now reading [Nimona](https://bookshop.org/p/books/nimona-a-netflix-film-a-graphic-novel-nd-stevenson/83bd0cbaf0b29088) by ND Stevenson, which is also really good.
+I've seen the Netflix movie, which is beautiful (and [nearly wasn't made](https://www.cinemablend.com/streaming-news/story-behind-nimona-canceled-becoming-oscar-nominee)), so I roughly knew what to expect, but the book is quite different.

+I believe it started life as a webcomic, and the early chapters have a much rougher and more playful style than the later ones.
 They feel more like someone drawing for fun, and that's a big part of the charm.

-ND Stevenson has also written a novel called [Scarlet Morning](https://bookshop.org/p/books/scarlet-morning-book-1-scarlet-morning-nd-stevenson/12b15f34ccaf34d8), which I also have on my to-read pile.
+ND Stevenson has also written a novel called [Scarlet Morning](https://bookshop.org/p/books/scarlet-morning-book-1-scarlet-morning-nd-stevenson/12b15f34ccaf34d8), which is also sitting in my to-read pile.

 My wife and I have also decided to have a competition to see who can use their phones the least.
-Our son has said he will make us a prize, and we're going to use the built-in phone usage tracking to try to reduce the amount we stare at screens.
-Hopefully that means I will be able to spend more time with my son and work through my backlog of books, and less time on social media and other distractions.
-However, social media is how I find the content for this newsletter, so I will have to see how it goes.
-Either way, using the phone less can only be a good thing, and I hope it will help me focus on the things that are important to me.
+Our son has said he will make us a prize, and we're using the built-in phone usage tracking to try to reduce the amount we stare at screens.

+Hopefully that means more time with my son and more time working through my backlog of books, and less time drifting through social media and other distractions.
+Although social media is also how I find half the things for this newsletter, so we'll see how successful that turns out to be.

+Either way, using my phone less can only be a good thing, and I hope it helps me focus more on the things that actually matter to me.